 Democracy advocates in the SF Bay Area can receive alerts about VRTF meetings at http://www.meetup.com/Voting-Rights-Task-Force-East-Bay/

-I will note that the political conditions advocates face vary greatly from one place to the next, and from one time to the next.
-There is also a different mix of talent and interests.
+Political conditions change from one time to the next.
+There is also a different mix of talent and interests at various times.
 So our actions changed over time.
-But we are quite nimble, and at the same time, strategic.
+We are quite nimble, and at the same time, strategic.
 We ask: what are the most important things that need to be done, that can be achieved, given current conditions, and in order of priority.
 For us, stopping the scourge of Internet voting is the #1 top challenge.
 If we lose that battle in California, then election transparency will be lost across the US.
-IN 2014, we spent a good amount of effort trying to ensure that the next Secretary of State is good.
-Alex Padilla has learned well, and is doing a good job.
+In 2014, we spent a fair amount of effort trying to ensure that the next Secretary of State is good.
+Alex Padilla has learned well, and is doing an OK job.
 Finally, we try to get one or two laws introduced and passed every year.
 We usually don’t succeed.
 It takes a LOT of work, and some luck.
 The payoff, is that the laws and regulations get better.
 We try to make sure that the ones that get introduced are important, not just for California, but for the country.
 This means that we need to:

 - do our homework